Yogesh6214/Docker-Node-Mongo/README.md

 docker stop <container id or name> : cmd to stop the container

 docker ps -a : cmd to cehck all images ran

+docker container prune : cmd to delete all stoped containers

+docker image prune : cmd to delete all stoped images